Spring Issue of Peitho (27.3 2025)

 Becca Richards, President CFSHRC

-Call for Applications: Peitho Journal Editor(s)
+Call for Peitho Editor/Co-Editors

 The Coalition of Feminist Scholars in the History of Rhetoric and Composition (CFSHRC) is seeking an editor–or a pair of co-editors–for Peitho, our quarterly peer-reviewed online journal, beginning June 1, 2025, with early onboarding to begin on or around January 1, 2025.